Bruno Barranco

-Bruno Ignacio Barranco (born 13 March 1997) is an Argentine professional footballer who plays as a centre-forward for Italian Serie D club Reggina.
+Bruno Ignacio Barranco (born 13 March 1997) is an Argentine professional footballer who plays as a Centre-forward for Italian Serie D club Fasano.

 Career

 Ferro Carril Oeste

-Barranco's first senior club became Ferro Carril Oeste in 2016.
-He made his professional debut in a Primera B Nacional fixture on 9 December versus Brown, he was previously an unused substitute a week prior against Atlético Paraná.
-In the following July, Barranco scored his first goals against Atlético Paraná and Guillermo Brown.
-He matched that tally in his second campaign, netting twice across seventeen fixtures.
+Barranco made his senior debut for Ferro Carril Oeste in 2016.
+He appeared professionally for the first time in a Primera B Nacional match on 9 December against Brown, having been an unused substitute the previous week versus Atlético Paraná.
+In July 2017, he scored his first goals, netting against Atlético Paraná and Guillermo Brown.
+He repeated the tally in the following campaign, scoring twice in seventeen appearances.

-In January 2020, Ferro announced Barranco had been loaned to Slovenian Second League side Krško.
-However, the forward didn't officially sign for the club despite featuring and scoring in friendly matches.
-He returned to Argentina in March, prior to filing a freedom of action request against Ferro for lack of payment - the club in turn filed a complaint to the AFA about Barranco's representatives and father.
-He was allowed to leave in July.
+In January 2020, Ferro announced that Barranco would join Slovenian Second League side Krško on loan.
+Although he featured in several friendly matches and scored, the move was never formalised.
+He returned to Argentina in March and subsequently filed a freedom-of-action claim against Ferro over unpaid wages, while the club lodged a complaint with the AFA regarding the conduct of his representatives and father.
+He was authorised to leave in July 2020.

 Olympiacos Volos

-In the succeeding September, Barranco headed to Europe with Football League Greece club Olympiacos Volos.
-He wouldn't initially appear competitively for them due to delays caused by the COVID-19 pandemic.
-Ahead of January 2021, it was announced that Barranco was to be transferred to Greek top-flight outfit AEL; penning terms until 2024.
-However, on 23 December 2020, the deal was cancelled due to the player wanting a shorter contract than previously agreed.
-On 8 February, Barranco was loaned to Doxa Drama in the Super League 2.
+In September 2020, Barranco moved to Europe, joining Football League Greece side Olympiacos Volos.
+He did not feature competitively at first due to delays caused by the COVID-19 pandemic.

+Ahead of January 2021, it was announced that Barranco would join AEL on a contract running to 2024.
+However, on 23 December 2020 the transfer was cancelled after the player requested a shorter deal than originally agreed.

+On 8 February 2021, Barranco joined Doxa Drama on loan in the Super League 2.